What is an ELCB? Types, Working, and Application of Earth Leakage Circuit Breaker

 Earth leakage can occur due to various reasons.
 It can occur due to damaged insulation of the live conductor or broken conductors.
 It can also occur when the live conductor comes in contact with the body of the equipment (if the equipment is not properly grounded).
 Upon touching the conductor or the equipment, the current can pass to the earth through the person’s body.

 ELCB or Earth Leakage Circuit Breaker is a type of circuit breaker that is used for protection against leakage current. it breaks the circuit and disconnects the power supply to the load when it senses the leakage current.
 The earth leakage can cause electrical shocks that can be fatal.

 ELCB is mainly used for protection against electrical shock.
 They do not offer protection against overloading or short circuit.
 Therefore, they must be used in series with an MCB (miniature circuit breaker).

 ELCB is a safety device whose main function is to prevent electrical shock.
 It monitors the leakage current that flows out of the circuit through any unintended path.
 It cannot protect against overloading or short circuit current.

 Operation of ELCB

-Under normal conditions, the current from the source flows into the load through the live wire & flows out of the load through the neutral wire.
+Under normal conditions, the current from the source flows into the load through the live wire and flows out of the load through the neutral wire.
 In fact, both currents are equal in amount.
-If the current leaks through any unintended path, an imbalance between the live & neutral wire occurs.
-The ELCB can sense the imbalance using a current transformer & break the contacts using an electromagnetic relay.
+If the current leaks through any unintended path, an imbalance between the live and neutral wire occurs.
+The ELCB can sense the imbalance using a current transformer and break the contacts using an electromagnetic relay.

 There are two types of ELCB classified based on its operation principle;